Rodio346/Article_person_verification/Readme.md

 ## ▶️ Usage

+The system supports **both URL-based and direct text input** for maximum flexibility.

-### 1. Single Run
+### 1. Single Run with URL

-Provide the applicant's details directly as command-line arguments:
+Provide the applicant's details and article URL:

 ```bash
 python main.py \